msi1427/msicp/README.md

-I have been doing contest programming for 4 years but I never did it in an organized way.
+I have been practicing contest programming for 4 years but I never did it in an organized way.
 So I decided to keep track of the things related to contest programming I do and come across from now on here.
+Everything here will be on C++.